 From Grindleford station explore Padley Gorge, cloaked in ancient oak woodland, with twisted trees straight out of a fairytale.
 Follow Burbage Brook uphill to reach panoramic moorland views.
 The Grindleford Station Café is the perfect walker’s stop for chip butties and big mugs of tea.

 Enjoy a meandering walk along the River Derwent from Hathersage station and for a cultural stop why not take a look at the contemporary design and unique architecture at the David Mellor Design Museum?
 The cafe offers good quality, local produce, and looks out to Michael Hopkin’s Round Building.
 David Mellor’s design Museum, shop and cafe sits just 5 minutes’ walk from the station.

 Hop off the train at Edale station and you’ll see the Penny Pot café on your way into the village.
 A great place for refreshments before and after your walk.
 From Edale station you can venture up onto Mam Tor for spectacular views of both the Edale and Hope valleys.
 In the centre of the village you’ll find the start of the Pennine Way close to Newfold Farm Cafe where you can stop on your way up the hill and on your way back down for fresh coffee, teas, cakes and sandwiches.

 Glossop station sits at the heart of this busy High Peak town.
-Grab a coffee to go from the station café Twig and here’s a walk to try, taking you up onto Mill Hill on the edge of the Kinder plateau, starting from the station.
-Of course, the cosy station café will still be there when you return, so you can reward yourself with great coffee and some delicious cake before catching your train.
+Grab a coffee to go from the Twig station café and here’s a walk to try, taking you up onto Mill Hill on the edge of the Kinder plateau, starting from the station.
+The café will still be there when you return, so you can reward yourself with great coffee and some delicious cake before catching your train.